-For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Ms. Mumford in 2017) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Ms. Mumford in 2017, from Ellington Residential Mortgage REIT for her services as partially dedicated Chief Financial Officer), and the percentage of their working time and efforts spent on matters related solely to us.
+For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Mr. Herlihy and Mr. Smernoff in 2018) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Mr. Herlihy and Mr. Smernoff in 2018, from Ellington Residential Mortgage REIT for their services as partially dedicated Chief Financial Officer and Chief Accounting Officer, respectively), and the percentage of their working time and efforts spent on matters related solely to us.